Portuguese Brazilians: Azoreans in Maranhão, Pará and Amapá

 There was concern in keeping the control of the territory, hence the policy in promoting the colonization with couples in the border lands.
 The occupation of the territory was seen as essential.
 In 1619, about 300 couples arrived in Maranhão, the total number of people being around 1000 individuals, a significant number for that time.
 Maranhão is the first region to receive Azorean settlers in an organised way.
-Beyond the initial settling in 1619, led by Estácio da Silveira in 1619, others followed: in 1621 arrived 40 couples with António Ferreira de Bettencourt and Jorge de Lemos Bettencourt, in 1625 other couples came with Francisco Coelho de Carvalho; in the ships "N. S. da Palma" and "São Rafael", 50 couples arrived; in the ships "N. S. da Penha de França" and "São Francisco Xavier" more settlers came.
+Beyond the initial settling in 1619, led by Estácio da Silveira in 1619, others followed: in 1621 arrived 40 couples with Antonio Ferreira de Bettencourt and Jorge de Lemos Bettencourt, in 1625 other couples came with Francisco Coelho de Carvalho; in the ships "N. S. da Palma" and "São Rafael", 50 couples arrived; in the ships "N. S. da Penha de França" and "São Francisco Xavier" more settlers came.
 Throughout the 17th century, successive waves of Azorean couples were settled in Maranhão.